This post may contain affiliate links. Click here to see what that means.

 - Eat 6-14 servings of non-starchy vegetables daily.
 This is the foundation of the AIP food pyramid.
 In addition to being filled with phytonutrients, they also help control hunger during this detox.

 - Limit starches to 1 to 2 servings daily.
 People with autoimmune disease vary widely in their starch tolerance.
 People with ankylosing spondylitis often find they do well on a no-starch diet.
 I personally do best on a low-starch diet.
 And many people with Hashimoto's need ample amounts of starch daily to feel their best.
 These aren't hard and fast rules by diagnosis – we're all unique.
-During the sugar detox, I recommend most people consume at least some starch.
+During the sugar detox, I recommend most people consume at least some starch, unless you know you don't do well with it.
 Otherwise, you might accidentally slip into a ketogenic diet.
-That's a controversial diet on its own, and if you ever choose to experiment, it requires planning and intention.
 That said, you don't want to binge on starches since that can keep sugar cravings going and sometimes increase inflammation.
 Do some self-experimentation to discover the right amount of starch for you:

 - High-starch AIP vegetables: parsnips, plantains, salsify, sweet potatoes, taro, yuca.